William Manchester: Awards

 In 2001, President George W. Bush presented Manchester with the National Humanities Medal.
-In an interview conducted with a writer who was preparing capsule biographies of NEH medal recipients, Manchester claimed that he had been valedictorian of his class at the University of Massachusetts and that he had received the Silver Star and two Purple Hearts; according to conservative intellectual review "The American Spectator", none of this was true.
+In an interview conducted with a writer who was preparing capsule biographies of NEH medal recipients, Manchester stated that he had been valedictorian of his class at the University of Massachusetts and that he had received the Silver Star and two Purple Hearts; however, a 2017 article in the intellectual review The American Spectator asserted that none of this was true.

 Manchester was also the recipient of the Abraham Lincoln Literary Award, among other awards.

 Personal life

-Manchester married Julia Brown Marshall on March 27, 1948, known as Judy, and they had one son, music composer John and two daughters, Julie, and Laurie.
+Manchester married Julia Brown Marshall (known as Judy) on March 27, 1948.
+They had one son, music composer John, and two daughters, Julie and Laurie.

 Death

 Manchester died at the age of 82 on June 1, 2004, and is interred at Indian Hill Cemetery in Middletown, Connecticut.